 - Data Universal Numbering System (DUNS) registration

-- Grants.gov registration by an authorized official representative
+- Grants.gov registration by an authorized organization representative (AOR)

-Be sure to fill out the Project Narrative Supplement and all Federal forms.
+Be sure to fill out the Project Narrative Supplement and all applicable forms listed below.
 Other formats will not be accepted.

 Applications no longer require the documented support of State Foresters.
 However, you are encouraged to work with your State forestry agency and research how your project fits into the goals and objectives of the State Forest Action Plan.
 View a list of State Foresters.

 Required forms available through the Grants.gov application package: